Skip to content

 Package Purpose

-pyvista 3D visualization and mesh conversion
+pyvista 3D visualization and mesh conversion (installed with mmgpy)

-meshio Extended file format support
+pyvista[io] Pulls in meshio for extended file format support (.msh, ...)

 rich Progress bars and formatted output